Force over Distance: Chapter 15

 //Exempt from a force field?//

 Rush ignored him and ducked around the back of the device to look for an access panel.
-He ran his fingers deftly over the surface and found the concealed release.
-The panel fell into his waiting hands, exposing blue glowing circuitry.
-He moved it to the side and sat down awkwardly, trying not to stress his feet.
-Young dropped into a crouch next to him, eyeing the back of the device.
+He ran his fingers over the surface and found a concealed release.
+He depressed the catch and the panel fell into his waiting hands, exposing glowing circuitry.
+He sat awkwardly, trying not to stress his feet.
+Young dropped into a crouch beside him and found himself facing a crystal-laced maze of wire.

-//Our time is limited.
-We don't want this thing discharging, I can guarantee you that.//
+//Our time’s limited.
+We don't want this thing discharging; I can guarantee y’that.//

 //You're not looking for anything.
-I’m going to be watching them.
+I’ll be watching them.
 While I fix this.//

 “How's it going?”
-Eli called over to Rush.
+Eli asked.
 “You haven't made a dent in the power buildup yet.”

 “It's been, what, less than three minutes?”
 Rush snarled.